EricNeid/docker-webapplication/README.md

 # About

 A simple REST-Full service.
-A dockerized environment with PostGIS database is provided aswell.
+A dockerize environment with PostGIS database is provided as well.

 ## Components